 The thing is, very few buyers will need such a powerful plug-in hybrid.
 For most, the 'entry-level' 345bhp V60 Recharge T6 will offer all the power and performance they'll ever need.
 There's plenty of punch courtesy of a sizeable electric motor, resulting in strong, linear acceleration.

 On the move, the V60's automatic transmission can be slightly hesitant in delivering a burst of power from the engine when you request it, although as set out above, there's certainly nothing to complain about the rate of acceleration when it does arrive.

-While these can be used to soften up the ride a bit, it's a complex manual process that, in the case of the rear suspension, involves jacking the car up, which is something most owners probably won't have the patience for.
+The Polestar Engineered was fitted with Ohlins adjustable dampers – something more commonly seen on a track-focused performance car than a family-orientated estate.
+While these can be used to soften up the ride a bit, it's a complex manual process that, in the case of the rear suspension, involves jacking the car up – something most owners probably won't have the patience for.